The Best Symbols in Poetry and Literature

 A symbol is a metaphorical object or image that

 stands for something else, especially a material object representing something

-more abstract.
-Here are some of the best examples of symbols:
+Here are examples of common or "universal" symbols:

 The rose and the moon symbolize love: "Love is a rose and you'd better not pick